westonslaughter/ClimateDataProject/README.md

 Getting .shp and other files from local to cloud storage, and updating code accordingly | Primary Author of any script responsible for update
-QA/QC Water Quality Data (remove outliers, etc.) | WS Iterate function calculating land cover % by area within catchment over all sites | DP + WS Reach out to SYRCL + WCCA Regarding getting datasets | WS
+QA/QC Water Quality Data (remove outliers, etc.) | WS Iterate function calculating land cover % by area within catchment over all sites | DP + WS Repeat NDVI extraction at catchment | DP
-Later: review and explore future LULC variables | DP + WS Repeat NDVI extraction at catchment | ?
-Normalized burn difference | ?
+Normalized burn difference | DP

 Delete when complete!